-- Buildings which are exorbitant and gluttonous extravagance shall be used as efficiently as possible including housing the poor, command centers, resource sharing centers, etc… until as such time as it can be recycled or be used more efficiently.
+- Buildings which are exorbitant and gluttonous in extravagance shall be used as efficiently as possible including housing the poor, as command centers or resource sharing centers, etc… until as such time as it can be recycled or be used more efficiently.

 - In areas where the above steps are not enough to solve basic deficiencies and suffering then we will start with whatever method will most easily solve the issue such as sharing housing or building temporary shelters, Earthships, etc or whatever method is appropriate.

 In this stage we want to minimize excess resource usage and resist the urge to build anything new if possible, because that insanity is coming in the next section.
-This will be done for as long as needed until space is ready in a newly constructed RBE city.
+This will be done for as long as needed until space is ready for people to move into a newly constructed RBE city.
 You get the idea.

-Then we will want to look at other quality of life services such as internet as well as cell phones and computers to start, as well as universal access to food, healthcare, education, fitness, entertainment, etc too.
+Then we will want to look at other quality of life services such as internet, cell phones and computers, as well as universal access to food, healthcare, education, fitness, entertainment, etc… too.

-Then we can start setting up areas that are Resource Sharing Centers where people can donate their unneeded stuff and so they can start to check out things that they need.
-The app for that will hopefully be developed sooner than later, so this can be more easily tracked.
+Next, we can start setting up Resource Sharing Centers where people can donate their unneeded stuff and so the masses can start to check out things that they need or desire.
+The app for that will hopefully be developed sooner than later, so resources usage can be more easily tracked.

 5. Global Resources Data

-All global resources (natural, manufactured, information, etc) will have to be claimed as a Common Heritage to ALL of Humanity – not just one nation or one company, not just one family or person, but of the entirety of ALL of Humanity.
-Common Heritage Resources is perhaps THE most part of the implementation process, and is that which truly enables an RBE to even be a thing.
+All global resources (natural, manufactured, information, etc) will have to be claimed as a Common Heritage to ALL of Humanity – not just of one nation or one company, not just one family or person, but of the entirety of ALL of Humanity.
+Common Heritage Resources is perhaps THE most important part of the implementation process, and this step is what truly enables an RBE to even be a thing.
 Without this there is NO RBE.
-This alone will effectively end nations states and businesses as entities which are a major sources of global problems such as wars, exploitation, and competition; and will focus the global conversation on how do we best use our global resources for the benefit of ALL of Humanity and not just the 1%.
+This alone will effectively end nations states and businesses as entities which are a major sources of global problems such as wars, exploitation, and competition; and will focus the global conversation on how do we best use OUR global resources for the benefit of ALL of Humanity and not just the 1%.

 Then we will have the Herculean task of performing a Global Resource Survey (GRS) so that we know what resources we have.
-Once the agreement was made to switch to an RBE the resource data gathering could begin and then collected until the GRS app was ready, so that information could be quickly added so we do not hold the process up.
-Read my post Some Technical Steps Towards Implementing which kind of sets the stage for how the open source app might be designed on a small scale which could be scaled up module by module, dataset by dataset in order to record all this resource survey.
+Once the agreement was made to switch to an RBE the resource data gathering could begin and then collected until the GRS app was ready, so that this information could be quickly added so we do not hold the process up.
+Read my post Some Technical Steps Towards Implementing a Resource Based Economy which kind of sets the stage for how the open source app might be designed on a small scale which could be scaled up module by module, dataset by dataset in order to record this massive resource survey.